J-Montgomery/rfloat/README.md

 This will result in a more precise result that is ultimately non-deterministic because this optimization not guaranteed for all combinations of compiler flags, source code, and platforms.

 **rfloat** prevents Clang and GCC from optimizing between expressions by inserting an empty assembly block between subsequent expressions that forces the compiler to spill intermediate results into registers.
-On MSVC, a _ReadWriteBarrier() is inserted between expressions in lieu of better alternatives.
+On MSVC, /fp:fast is simply disabled for the wrapper class.

 ## Usage